 Submission of Final Reports

-After an award’s termination date, the awardee must submit all the required close-out reports originally identified in the award terms and conditions.
+After an award’s termination date, the awardee must submit all the required close-out reports identified in the current terms and conditions for that award type.

 - Final Federal Financial Report (SF-425) via email as a PDF attachment to email@example.com